Bo Wallace: Professional career

-Wallace went undrafted in the 2015 NFL Draft.
+Wallace went undrafted in the 2015 NFL draft.
 Wallace was invited to the Kansas City Chiefs rookie minicamp on a tryout basis.
 He was not signed to a contract at the conclusion of the rookie minicamp.

-Post-playing career
+Coaching career

-In February 2016, Marshall County, out of Tennessee, announced that Wallace would be the quarterback coach at Marshall County High School, where his younger brother was the high school quarterback, to help coach the football team.
+In February 2016, Marshall County, out of Tennessee, announced that Wallace would be the quarterback coach at Marshall County High School, where his younger brother was the high school quarterback.

 In January 2017, East Mississippi Community College announced that Wallace was hired to be the team's quarterback coach.
 Wallace won a national championship at EMCC in 2011 and won NJCAA player of the year.

 On December 9, 2020, Pearl River Community College announced that Wallace had been hired as the co-offensive coordinator and quarterbacks coach.

 On November 16, 2021, Holmes Community College announced that Wallace had been hired as the quarterbacks coach.

+In April 2023, Wallace was named offensive coordinator and admissions assistant for the Bruins of the University School of Jackson.